Published: July 2023 | Updated: July 2025

 - Smoking prevalence across the district has declined over the last 10 years.

-- People in the most deprived areas (30.3%) are 4x more likely to smoke than people in least deprived areas (7.7%).
+- People in the most deprived decile (26.6%) are almost 4x more likely to smoke than people in least deprived decile (6.9%).

-- Males are more likely to have a smoking attributable hospital admission or mortality than females.
+- Males are more likely to have a smoking attributable hospital admission and mortalities than females.

-**Admissions and mortalities where Covid-19 was recorded as the primary cause have not been included as the smoking attributable relative risk for Covid-19 has not yet been published.
-The smoking attributable hospital admission and mortality counts and rates will be recalculated once these become available.
+*Admissions and mortalities in which Covid-19 was recorded as the primary cause have not been included as the smoking attributable relative risk for Covid-19 has not yet been published.

 How does Wakefield district compare…